 All riders will complete the main 20 mile loop.
 This can take you until 4pm if required.
-If you are hoping to do the extra loop then there is a cut off time of 1pm.
-This gives you 3 hours to complete the main loop.
-Riders arriving back from the main loop after 1pm will not be permitted to continue.
+If you are hoping to do the extra loop then there is a cut off time (to be confirmed for 2018).
+This will give you approximately 3 hours to complete the main loop.
+Riders arriving back from the main loop after the cut off time will not be permitted to continue.

 I’m under 18, can I ride on my own?

 No, we ask that any entrants under the age of 18 ride with an adult on a ratio of 1:3.

 What is the Triple?

 Check out The Triple webpage to answer all your questions.

 The route will be well way-marked and separate colours used for each loop.
 Major hazards and awkward junctions will be marked with black/yellow signage.
 We also ask that you carry an Ordnance Survey map of the local area and transfer the route onto this prior to the event.
 Riding with your head down and not paying attention could result in you going off course.
 With this in mind we suggest that you follow the route way-markers with care.

 Channel Events is a division of Channel Adventure Ltd.